hashicorp/vault/website/source/docs/auth/pcf.html.md

 1. You construct a request to Vault including your `CF_INSTANCE_CERT`, signed by your `CF_INSTANCE_KEY`.
 2. Vault validates that the signature is no more than 5 minutes old, or 1 minute in the future.
-3. Vault validates that the cert was issued by the CA certificate authority you've pre-configured.
+3. Vault validates that the cert was issued by the CA certificate you've pre-configured.
 4. Vault validates that the request was signed by the private key for the `CF_INSTANCE_CERT`.
-5. Vault validates that the `CF_INSTANCE_CERT`'s shown application ID, space ID, and org ID presently exist.
+5. Vault validates that the `CF_INSTANCE_CERT` application ID, space ID, and org ID presently exist.
-6. If all checks pass, Vault issues a token with that appropriate scopes you have designated.
+6. If all checks pass, Vault issues an appropriately-scoped token.

 ## Known Risks